 Have you ever heard of predestination?
 Unless you’re a part of a denomination that teaches it, you probably have 1) never heard of it or, 2) heard very negative and scary things about it.

-As Primitive Baptists, we believe in predestination.
+Along with several other orders of faith, as Primitive Baptists, we believe in predestination.
 But what is predestination?
-Combined with the concept of election (God's choosing), predestination is a doctrine found in the Bible that explains to us that before He created the world, God chose a large number of people based upon His love for them and set their destiny to be carried home with Him for eternity after the destruction of the Universe.
+Combined with the concept of election (God’s choosing), predestination is a doctrine found in the Bible that reveals to us that before He created the world, God chose a large number of people based upon His love for them and set their destiny to be carried home with Him for eternity after the destruction of the Universe.
 The word itself is very appropriate to convey this thought: Pre (before time) destinate (set the destiny).

-Before sharing some reasons why you should believe in predestination, it is important to clarify that the Bible uses this word in reference to the eternal salvation of God's children and not in reference to every day occurrences.
+Before sharing some reasons why you should believe in predestination, it is important to clarify that the Bible uses this word in reference to the eternal salvation of God’s children and not in reference to every day occurrences.
 That concept, known as fatalism or determinism, is common in Asian religions and is not taught in the Bible.
 While the Bible presents God as a sovereign, omnipotent ruler having full knowledge of every event which will ever take place and every motive behind those events, God is not the cause behind all the events of our world.
 He is a sovereign King and does intervene in acts of providence, judgment, deliverance, etc., at His choosing, but He has not predestinated all the events of human history.
-Scripture limits the use of this strong term to the deliverance of God's chosen people.
+Also, events either happen because He causes or suffers them to be – but this is also not within the sphere of what the Bible discusses when it uses the word “Predestinated.”
+Scripture limits the use of this strong term to the deliverance of God’s chosen people.

 It is also crucial to note that predestination only applies to the chosen.
 The Bible never states that those not saved were predestinated to Hell.
 Quite the contrary!
 In fact, the sin of Adam plunged the entire race of man into a state of death in sin.
 We are all worthy of eternal condemnation based upon our own works.
 Frankly, we’ve earned it.
 Predestination is one of the phases in the deliverance of God’s chosen people from our horrid and wretched state.